subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

 (????
 Where do I get the `Fields` type?)

-At this point your squid should be able to work with the Arrowsquid tooling.
+At this point your squid should be able to work with the ArrowSquid tooling.
 If it doesn't, read on.

 ## Troubleshooting